ccb2195-ux/ercot-meetings/README.md

 - **ORG** — organizations, companies, and working groups
 - **NPRR** — custom regex pattern for ERCOT nodal protocol revision requests

+**It is important to note that the spacy recognition overfitted significantly so I have an admin portal on the backend to allow me to filter out stupid/bad entites.
+For example, spacy though words like Batch or Zero were names so I pulled those out.**

 ```
 extract_entities.py   →  entities table in ercot.db
 ```